BEFORE you begin any exercise regime, ALWAYS talk to your Oncologist first.

 Talk with your Oncologist and follow his recommendations for when to begin exercising and for what length of time to exercise.
 Start small.
 Depending on what type of cancer you have, you could ride a stationary bike while listening to your favorite music or watching a tv show.
 Before you get tired………. stop.
 According to “studies” being done, the benefits of people exercising that have cancer are the same as people that don’t have cancer.
 Exercising will make you healthier, fitter, stronger and thinner.
 It will improve your mood, boost your self-confidence and reduce fatigue.

 Before being diagnosed with Prostate cancer in 2008, my husband was as avid jogger.
 He would get up at 5:30 a.m. and jog 3 – 5 miles each morning.
 After Prostate cancer, it took a long time for him to heal and get his strength back.
 When he was strong enough, he slowly began jogging again.
 Unfortunately, one day he cracked a bone in the bottom of his foot so that put an end to jogging.
-Tom exercises now (after the CLL diagnosis) by walking our dog for 30 minutes each morning and again at night.
-He also goes to the gym 3 mornings a week for a 60 minute or longer workout.
+Tom exercises now (after the CLL diagnosis) by walking our dogs for 30 minutes each morning or at night.
+He also goes to the gym 3 times a week for a 60 minute or longer workout.
 When he gets tired, he stops that exercise and goes on to another one.